Lego Pirates of the Caribbean: The Video Game: Gameplay

 Gameplay is similar to previous Lego video games in the series.
 The game uses the same two player drop in drop out co-op mechanics used in all the Lego video games.

 The hub in this game is called The Port.
 From here, players advance through the game, unlock characters and extras, and as players get further through the game, The Port will evolve and get bigger, revealing new areas to unlock and discover new things.
 Like past titles, different characters have different abilities.
 For example, everyone (except characters like Davy Jones who can walk under water) can swim under water, and members of Davy Jones's crew can breathe whilst doing so, Captain Jack Sparrow has the ability to use his compass, which points him to hidden items throughout the level, Will Turner has the ability to throw axes at targets to complete objectives, while female characters such as Elizabeth Swann have the ability to double jump, allowing them to reach higher locations inaccessible to male characters.

 The 3DS version uses the StreetPass feature to activate sword fights.

 Development

 The game was officially announced on 18 November 2010.
 The game was developed by Traveller's Tales and published by Disney Interactive Studios.
 It was released in May 2011 to coincide with the release of the fourth film in the series, Pirates of the Caribbean: On Stranger Tides.

 A demo was released online at the beginning of May 2011.
-It includes the very first level in the game 'Port Royal'.
-It is set in Port Royal and is based on the first few chapters of The Curse of the Black Pearl, including the scene in which Will duels Jack and when Jack and Will commandeer the Dauntless and then steal the Interceptor.
+It includes the very first level in the game, "Port Royal".
+It is set in Port Royal and is based on the first few scenes of The Curse of the Black Pearl, including the scene in which Will duels Jack and when Jack and Will commandeer the Dauntless and then steal the Interceptor.